-First we’ll buy a few more rental units.
+First we’ll buy a few more rental properties.
 Then we’ll start paying down the loans.
-In other words, we’re reinvesting the profits back into the business.
+We’re reinvesting the profits back into the business.

 “Are you worried that you’re over-leveraged?”

 Nope.
-We use cash frequently, and we have decent equity.
+We have huge equity in our other properties.
 We bought House #2 in cash.
-We paid for repairs on House #1, Unit B with cash.
+We paid for many of the repairs on House #1, Unit #2 with cash.
 Relative to many real estate investors, we’re quite conservative.

-“You allot $1,554 for paying a property manager.
+“You pay a property manager a lot of money.
 Why not manage it yourself?”

 “Then why do you include a ‘management’ line-item?”

-That’s active income I pay myself for the time I spend managing the property.
-It’s different than the passive income I earn from the investment.
+The management fee is active income for time spent managing the property.
+That’s radically different than the passive income I earn from owning the investment.